AdobeDocs/experience-manager-desktop-app.en/help/using/troubleshoot-app-v1.md

 ### SSL configuration issue {#ssl-configuration-issue}

-The libraries that AEM desktop app uses for HTTP communication utilizes strict SSL enforcement.
-At times, a connection may succeed using a browser but fails using AEM desktop app.
+The libraries that the AEM desktop app uses for HTTP communication uses strict SSL enforcement.
+At times, a connection may succeed using a browser but fails to use the AEM desktop app.
 To configure SSL appropriately, install the missing intermediate certificate in Apache.
 See [How to install an Intermediate CA cert in Apache](https://access.redhat.com/solutions/43575).

-## Using AEM Desktop with dispatcher {#using-aem-desktop-with-dispatcher}
+## Using AEM Desktop with Dispatcher {#using-aem-desktop-with-dispatcher}

-AEM Desktop works with AEM deployments behind a dispatcher, which is a default and recommended configuration for AEM servers.
+AEM Desktop works with AEM deployments behind a Dispatcher, which is a default and recommended configuration for AEM servers.
 AEM dispatchers in front of AEM authoring environments are typically configured to skip caching DAM assets.
 Therefore, dispatchers do not provide additional caching from the AEM Desktop standpoint.
-Ensure that the dispatcher configuration is adjusted to work for AEM Desktop.
-For additional details, see [Connecting to AEM behind a dispatcher](install-configure-app-v1.md#connect-to-an-aem-instance-behind-a-dispatcher).
+Ensure that the Dispatcher configuration is adjusted to work for AEM Desktop.
+For additional details, see [Connecting to AEM with a Dispatcher](install-configure-app-v1.md#connect-to-an-aem-instance-behind-a-dispatcher).

 ## Checking for log files {#checking-for-log-files}